ibra-kdbra/Cpp_Projects/support_modules/README.md

 # Support Modules

-This is a repository of stand-alone C/C++ modules, each of which is implemented in no more than two files (header & source).
+This is a project of stand-alone C/C++ modules, each of which is implemented in no more than two files (header & source).

 ## Various open source licenses are used.
 See the individual modules for details